aditya-shriwastava/cartpole/README.md

 ## MDP problem formulation
 1. Action Space:
     * Continuous in range [-3,3]
-    * Represents force applied to the cart.
+    * Represents force/100 (i.e. 100 is the gear ratio) applied to the cart.
 2. Observation Space:
     * Position of the cart in range [-1, 1].
 Represemnts distance from center in meters.
     * Angular position of the pole in range [-pi/2, pi/2].
 Represents angle wrt upright position in radians.